opencomputeproject/Security/RoT/Protocol/Challenge_Protocol.md

 this specification are derived from the USB-C Authentication Protocol.
 Relevant sections of the specification are as follows:

-Section 3 Authentication Architecture of USB Authentication Specification
+- Section 3: Authentication Architecture, *USB Authentication Specification*

-Section 4 Authentication Protocol of USB Authentication Specification
+- Section 4: Authentication Protocol, *USB Authentication Specification*

-Section 5 Authentication Messages of USB Authentication Specification
+- Section 5: Authentication Messages, *USB Authentication Specification*

 The authentication sequence starts with the master (e.g.  PA-RoT) issuing a Get Digests command.
 The slave (e.g.  AC-RoT) responds with a list of SHA256 hashes